 18. Personal hearing granted on 26-09-22 was attended by Shri Mihir D. Gandhi (C.A.) and he reiterated the submission.
-The representative of the applicant during the course of Personal Hearing was asked to submit the detail and comparison of process of Sewage Treatment Plant and Common Effluent Treatment Plant to decide the nature and nomenclature of the treated water.
-Also it was specifically asked to submit the Chemical Analysis report of the treated water i.e. water extracted after the due process from ETP of the recognized lab.
+The representative of the applicant during the course of

+Personal Hearing was asked to submit the detail and comparison of process of Sewage Treatment Plant and Common Effluent Treatment Plant to decide the nature and nomenclature of the treated water.
 The applicant has submitted the function of Sewage Treatment Plant and Effluent Treatment Plant.
-Also it was specifically asked to submit the Chemical Analysis report of the treated water i.e. water extracted after the due process from ETP of the recognized labortary but instead of submitted the letter of Sr. Env.
-Eng.
-Dated 2-11-2022 wherein mentioned the Comparison of Charcteristics of Industrial waste water i.e. Effluent received from Textile Units at CETP for treatment.
+Also it was specifically asked to submit the Chemical Analysis report of the treated water i.e. water extracted after the due process from ETP of the recognized laboratory but they have not submitted the same.